wilsonmar/wilsonmar.github.io/_posts/2024-01-20-flightsim.md

 * TTG, TTS or TTW = Time to go, time to station, time to waypoint
 * Turbo prop = Is said of an airplane powered by a type of jet engine, the turbo prop, equipped with a turbine-driven propeller
 * Turbulence mode = Flight control system mode in which a “softer” response to gust upsets is programmed
+* TWR = tower.
+* TWY = <a href="https://www.aeroclass.org/taxiway-lighting/" target="_blank" rel="noreferrer noopener">taxiway</a>.
 * TX = Transponder

 <h2 id="U">U</h2>

+* UIR = Upper Information Region -  geographic areas under the responsibility of ATC.
+The size of these two areas is variable and its size depends on the country’s decision or the agreement of all the countries that the region covers.
+Oceanic airspace has its own classification as an Oceanic Information Region.
 * Undercarriage strut = A part of an airplane’s structure, designed to resist distortion, which supports the landing gear
+* Upwind Leg - the flight path in an airport pattern that runs parallel to the runway in the same direction as the landing.
 * Usable Fuel (lbs) = Usable fuel (gallons) x 6.7 lbs/gallon
-* Useful Load = Maximum Ramp Weight – (minus) Basic Operating Weight
+* Useful Load - The weight of the contains that can be taken out of the aircraft such as fuel, passengers, cargo, pilots, etc. calculated by the Maximum Ramp Weight – (minus) Basic Operating Weight.
 * UTC = Coordinated Universal Time = the standard time zone used in aviation.
 It is the same as Greenwich Mean Time (GMT) and is regularly used in offsets such as UTC-1 and UTC+1.

 <h2 id="V">V</h2>

 * VAC = Volts alternating current
 * VDC = Volts direct current
+* Vertical Speed - the rate at which a plane is ascending or descending.
-* VFR = Visual Flight Rules.
+* VFR = Visual Flight Rules - regulations that define aircraft operations when pilots are able to operate using visual references, or the opposite of IFR.
 Private Pilots start as VFR certified.
 This means that, in most cases,they must have about 3 miles of visibility, be 500 feet below clouds, 1000 feet above clouds, and/or 2000 feet next to clouds at a bare minimum.
-Unless they have an Instrument Rating (and all the associated control along with that…see IFR), they are required to avoid all clouds and weather
+Unless they have an IFR (Instrument Flight Rating) and all the associated control along with that), they are required to avoid all clouds and weather.
 * VHF = Very High Frequency radio equipment
 * VLF = Very Low Frequency
+* VMC = Visual Meteorological Conditions - the minimum requirements for VFR flight to be possible before turning to IFR.
 * VNAV = Vertical navigation, or the capability to compute pitch-axis maneuvers and altitude-related points in space
-* VOR = VHF Omnidirectional Receiver.
+* VOR = Very High-Frequency Omni-Directional Range - a short-range radio <a href="https://www.aeroclass.org/airport-rotating-beacon/" target="_blank" rel="noreferrer noopener">navigation beacon</a>.
+A network of VORs can be used by pilots to determine their position and course.
 One of the more common navigational aids that the FAA has dropped all over the country (and sometimes the world).
 A VOR sends out a radio signal that is slightly different in each direction (the difference is phases, if you want to get technical).
 So, an airplane’s VOR tool listens to the VOR, and by measuring the difference in the radio, it can tell which direction it is from the VOR.
 Since your chart will show where the VOR is, and you now know where you are in relation to the VOR, it has helped you figure out where in the local area you might happen to be
+* VSI = Vertical Speed Indicator - an instrument that displays the climb or descent rate in feet-per-minute by sensing the change in atmospheric pressure.
+It is also known as a variometer.

 <h2 id="W">W</h2>

-* WAAS = GNSS wide-area augmentation system
+* WAAS = GNSS wide-area Augmentation System
+* Weight-Shift-Control - A steering method used by pilots in a hang glider or paraglider where the pilots use their weight to steer the craft, pushing against a triangular control bar that’s attached to the wing structure.
 * Wet wings = Method for containing fuel in wings without using rubber fuel cells
+* Wide-Body Aircraft - An aircraft with two aisles inside.
+The typical fuselage diameter is 16 to 20 feet.
+* Wind Shear - An abrupt change in horizontal or vertical wind direction.
-* Wing fence = Term preferred by Airbus and McDonnell-Douglas aircraft manufacturers for the vertical structures at the outside ends of the wings of some of their jets.
-More at winglet
+* Wing fence = a term preferred by Airbus and McDonnell-Douglas aircraft manufacturers for the vertical structures at the outside ends of the wings of some of their jets.
 * Winglet = Term preferred by Boeing for the vertical structures at the ends of the wings on their 747-400.
 Airbus and McDonnell-Douglas aircraft manufacturers use the term “wing fence.”
 The 747-400 winglets only rise from the end of the wing.
 MD-11 and Airbus wing fences extend both above and below the wing
-* WPT = Waypoint
+* WPT = Waypoint = a specific location on a map
+* Wx = abbreviation for weather.

 <h2 id="X">X</h2>

-* XC = Cross-Country Flight = a kind of flight that requires a special flight plan.
+* XC = abbreviation for cross-country, as in Cross-Country Flight - a kind of flight that requires a special flight plan.
 The FAA requires this type of flight to be completed in order to obtain a <a href="https://www.aeroclass.org/types-of-pilot-licenses/" target="_blank" rel="noreferrer noopener">Private Pilot License</a> (PPL).
 * Xpond = Transponder
 * X-band = Frequency range in which most general aviation weather radars operate
 * XTK = Cross track; cross track error

 <h2 id="Y">Y</h2>

--
+* Yaw - The movement of an aircraft around the vertical axis, characterized by the nose moving side-to-side.
+* Yoke - The input device a pilot uses to control the pitch and roll of an aircraft which is similar to a car steering wheel.

 <h2 id="Z">Z</h2>

--
+* Zulu Time - a term for Universal Coordinated Time (UTC), also known as Greenwich Mean Time.
+Pilots file all flight plans in <a href="https://www.timeanddate.com/worldclock/timezone/zulu" target="_blank" rel="noreferrer noopener">Zulu Time</a>.